stephenscaff/jumpoff-wp/readme.md

 ### Features

 - Gulp for task running
-- A lightweight front-end framework of sorts, with sensible scss/js structuring.
-- Organization by partials and components
+- Organization by partials and components of scss, js and php views.
+- Custom drag and drop modules for content authorship
 - A php approach to field management via ACF and Stout Logic's ACF Builder
-- Custom drag and drop modules for content authorship
 - Custom Admin theme (styles and functionality)
-- A small library of useful utilities/helpers
+- A library of useful utilities/helpers

 ### Dependencies
 - [Node](https://nodejs.org/en/download/) : to run `gulp`.